Rhyd-Lewis/GCol/paper/paper.md

 Open-source resources for graph colouring have existed for some time, primarily for node colouring.
-An early example is the PL/I code for node colouring included in the 1979 paper of Leighton [@Leighton1979].
+An early example is the PL/I code for node colouring included in the 1979 paper of [@Leighton1979].
 Stand-alone C-based resources were also made available online in the mid-1990s [@Culberson1994, @Trick1994].
 A Java-based package implementing the methods of [@Culberson1994] is now also available [@Shah2020].

-Graph colouring functionality is also included in some popular open-source C++ libraries.
-The Boost graph library [@Boost] uses a simple constructive heuristic for node colouring, while the Lemon library [@Lemon] includes a method for colouring the nodes of planar graphs using at most five colours.
-The Goblin graph library [@Goblin], features a similar method to Lemon and, in addition, includes a mixed integer linear programming approach for exactly solving the node and edge colouring problems.
+Graph colouring functionality is also included in some popular open-source C++ libraries. [@Boost] uses a simple constructive heuristic for node colouring, while [@Lemon] includes a method for colouring the nodes of planar graphs using at most five colours.
+[@Goblin], features a similar method to Lemon and, in addition, includes a mixed integer linear programming approach for exactly solving the node and edge colouring problems.
 This algorithm has an exponential time complexity and, consequently, is unsuitable for larger problem instances.

-An option that also includes visualisation tools is provided by SageMath [@SageMath].
+An option that also includes visualisation tools is provided by [@SageMath].
 This has methods for both node and edge colouring, and can also enumerate *all* node colourings of a graph.
 Like Goblin, however, its algorithms are based on integer programming and operate in exponential time.
 NetworkX